 The project was designed to limit impacts to aquatic resources by developing within previously identified uplands, and to concentrate additional development fills within impacted and degraded features within the property (i.e., constructed features or fragmented wetlands).

 The proposed compensatory mitigation plan consists of permittee-responsible on-site in-kind, mitigation within uplands and previously impacted and degraded wetlands adjacent to the Boise River within the property.
 The conceptual plan intends to utilize the remaining southern portions of the property to construct 0.7 acres of Palustrine Scrub-Shrub (PSS) and 0.3 acres of PEM which will connect and overlap with existing PSS and PEM wetlands.
 Existing wetlands will be enhanced by removing historical dumps, invasive species, targeted grading, and vegetation plantings.
-In addition, a small pond will be created within the Mitigation Area, however this acreage will not be included as mitigation.
+In addition, a small pond will be created within the Mitigation Area, however those acreages are not included within replacement totals.

 AQUATIC RESOURCE DESCRIPTION: The project area is located north of the Boise River and west of the Middleton Road Bridge.
 The general area was historically manipulated for agricultural uses to include construction of drainages, a sediment pond, historical excavation, discharges, and other uses.
 Current uses within the property are limited to dispersed pedestrian access along the river.
 Delineated uplands within the development footprint were filled and graded to targeted elevations in 2017.